kelseyabreu/TopicTrends/TopicTrend-pitch.md

 #### 3. Real-Time Insights

-Unlike traditional methods that take days or weeks to process, IdeaGroup provides immediate organization and visualization of input.
+Unlike traditional methods that take days or weeks to process, TopicTrends provides immediate organization and visualization of input.

 **Benefits**:
 - **Instant Feedback Loops**: Leaders can respond to emerging themes immediately